wagglefoot/Target-Oxbridge-ML-workshop/README.md

 A Tutorial on Simple Machine Learning Methods

-Forked and edited by @wagglefoot, with original content by: Hannes Schulz, Andreas Mueller and Nenard Birešev.
+Forked and edited by wagglefoot, with original content by: Hannes Schulz, Andreas Mueller and Nenard Birešev.

 Content
 -------